 4. Am I Saving Enough for Retirement?

 There are many websites and statistics you can google to see if you are saving enough for retirement.
 You should be putting in enough to at least get your company match.
 It is free money.
 Compound interest is a wonderful thing.
 You don’t want to delay saving for retirement.
-I currently put 7% in my 401k (6% is my company match) and I put about $200 a month in my Roth IRA.
-Even though we are paying off six figures of debt, I will not stop retirement contributions.
+You can click here for my favorite (and free) compound interest calculator.
+I recommend starting with your 401k if your company offers a match (definitely contribute up to the match).
+I have an entire module on Investing in my signature program, Flourish FinanciALLI.

 5. Can I Reduce My Monthly Bills?